Disclaimer

 WALES

 There were no Senedd opinion polls released during the month.
-Last polling figures are repeated just for reference (figures in brackets show movement from previous polling):-
+July's polling figures are repeated just for reference (figures show last polling):-

 Lab 37.0/34.5% (-6.0/+3.5)